AgoraIO-Community/astro-backend/docs/CLOUD_RECORDING.md

 ![Cloud Recording diagram](assets/cloud-recording.png)

 ## Enable Agora RESTful API
 This whole guide relies on a connection to the Agora RESTful API.
 To connect to it, you will need a Customer ID and Customer Secret.
 You can find these by going into the Agora Console, selecting the RESTful API tab under Developer Toolkit, and clicking the "Add a Secret" button.
-Then you can bring these values and store them in a `CUSTOMER_ID` and a `CUSTOMER_SECRET` environment variable.
+Then copy these values and store them in a `CUSTOMER_ID` and a `CUSTOMER_SECRET` environment variable.

 ![RESTful API in Console](assets/restful-api.png)

 ## Connect to AWS S3 Bucket
 Agora supports recording into most of the popular storage solutions.
 For this guide, we will use AWS S3.
 Now, AWS is a behemoth of complicated backend configurations.
-For this guide we are trying to focus on the Agora implementation, so instead of building out a resilient AWS infrastructure we will use a root user access key and a public bucket.
+For this guide, we are trying to focus on the Agora implementation, so instead of building out a resilient AWS infrastructure we will use a root user access key and a public bucket.

 Create a new root user acess key by going to IAM and "My security credentials" and clicking the "Create access key" button.
 Save this information into a `ACCESS_KEY` and `SECRET_KEY` environment variables.

 ![Create new access key](assets/access-key.png)

 Then go into S3 and create a new bucket.
-Since we are building this for testing purposes, uncheck the "Block all public access".Save the name your bucket in a `BUCKET_NAME` environment variable.
+Since we are building this for testing purposes, uncheck the "Block all public access".
+Save the name your bucket in a `BUCKET_NAME` environment variable.

 ![Create a new bucket](assets/aws-public.png)

 ## Define an Endpoint
-We will have three endpoints: start, query and stop.
+We will have three endpoints: `api/recording/start.json`, `api/recording/query.json` and `api/recording/stop.json`.
 Because our endpoints will need some input information, we will use a `POST` request so we can pass the input as the request body.
-You can define this in Astro by exporting a `POST` function and returning a Response object.

 We will check that these inputs are not empty.
 If they are return a Bad Request response using our helper function from `utils/sendResponse.ts`.

 Our endpoints will need the following information in the body:
-- `start` will need `uid` and `channel`
+- `api/recording/start.json` will need `uid` and `channel`
-- `query` will need `sid` and `resourceId`
+- `api/recording/query.json` will need `sid` and `resourceId`
-- `stop` will need `uid`, `channel`, `sid`, and `resourceId`
+- `api/recording/stop.json` will need `uid`, `channel`, `sid`, and `resourceId`

-If everything executes properly, at the end we send a successful response with data we will fill in later.
+If everything executes properly, at the end we send a successful response using our helper function with data we will fill in later.

 ```ts
 import type { APIContext } from "astro";